ChangyuanZhao/ChangyuanZhao.github.io/_pages/about.md

 # 🔥 News
 - *2025.12*: &nbsp;🎉🎉 Honored to receive the Exemplary Reviewer Award, IEEE Transactions on Network Science and Engineering (TNSE), 2025.
+Many thanks to the Editors and the TNSE community for the recognition.
 - *2025.12*: &nbsp;🎉🎉One first-author paper has been accepted by the IEEE Transactions on Mobile Computing.
 Thanks Prof. Dusit and Prof. Kim!
 - *2025.08*: &nbsp;🎉🎉 One first-author paper has been accepted by the IEEE Wireless Communications.
 Thanks Prof. Dusit and Prof. Kim!
 - *2025.07*: &nbsp;🎉🎉 Two papers have been accepted to the 2025 IEEE Global Communications Conference (GLOBECOM) — looking forward to seeing you in Taipei, Taiwan, this December!